ST. CROIX INSIGHTS

 What’s happening in our world today?
 It feels like we’ve forgotten how to truly connect with the people around us.

 Impossible?
 Not at all!
 Here’s how it works.

-(I happen to think the Vikings will never win the Super Bowl, but believe it or not, I’m still friends with a host of Vikings fans.)
+(And for the record, I don’t believe the Vikings will ever win the Super Bowl, yet, I’m still friends with many die-hard Vikings fans.)

-Many of us claim that football is life, but we all understand this as an exaggeration.
-Life is a rich tapestry woven out of many threads—yes, including football, but just as crucial to our quality of life is having friends who talk to us, listen to us, and even respectfully disagree with us.
+Many claim that football is life, but we all understand this as an exaggeration.
+Life is a rich tapestry woven out of many threads—yes, including football, but equally vital is having friends who converse, listen, and even respectfully disagree with us.

-Like any other skill, it takes practice to develop and maintain the art of being friends, but the payoff is well worth the effort you put in.
-For example, I’m a dog person and not a big fan of cats…yet I still married my bride 29 years ago, even though it meant welcoming a cat into my life.
+Like any skill, it takes practice to develop and maintain the art of being friends, but the payoff is well worth the effort you put in.
+For example, I’m a dog person and not a big fan of cats… yet I still married my bride many years ago, even though it meant welcoming a cat into my life.

 Relationships are all about empathy, compromise, and understanding, and we will only recover the lost art of being friends by practicing these important traits in our daily lives.

 Also, sign up for our eNewsletter blog that includes timely financial matters, news, and planning strategies that you can implement today.

 Ask yourself- can my portfolio support my lifestyle in my retirement?